remscodes/drino/README.md

 }
 ```

-You can override config applied to a `drino` instance (default import or created instance)
+You can override config applied to a `drino` instance (default import or created instance).

 ```ts
 drino.default.baseUrl = 'https://example.com';